i-Run/testy-box/README.md

 }
 ```

 Queues and exchanges can also be created with the extension.
-When declaring a queue and an exchange, they are bound together with empty routing key.
+When declaring a queue and an exchange, they are bound together with an empty routing key.

 ```java
 @RegisterExtension